 In any case, having a distribution plan can be as important as making the work itself.
 That’s why we put together this guide on navigating the process of getting your content onto a streaming platform – with plenty of success stories as examples.

 While getting your movie on Netflix or one of the other major VODs may seem nearly impossible, there are a few strategies to get your content to stand out.

-Last year, Netflix debuted a record 802 hours of original programming.
+In 2019, Netflix debuted a record 802 hours of original programming.
 But some content branded as Netflix Originals are sold fully produced to Netflix.